Pixabay© Pixabay

 Adrenaline Activities in Queenstown

-We can’t start this guide to backpacking Queenstown without mentioning the adventure and adrenaline activities.
-Queenstown is the “Adrenaline Capital of the World” and for good reason.
-This town has it all!
+We couldn’t put together a guide to backpacking Queenstown without mentioning its legendary adventure and adrenaline activities.
+Known as the “Adrenaline Capital of the World”, it certainly lives up to the name.

 Bungy Jumping